-FACE COVERINGS ARE REQUIRED WHEN ENTERING THE BUILDING AND/OR COURTROOMS.
+FACE COVERINGS ARE NO LONGER REQUIRED WHEN ENTERING THE BUILDING AND/OR COURTROOMS.

 The White County Circuit Court Clerk's Office performs the following services:

 Collects fines for General Sessions & Criminal Court